PleioneAlpha/arduino-infinity-mirror/README.md

 ## Usage

 Simply tap the plastic near where the capacitive touch sensor has been installed in order to change colours and patterns.

+## Bugs and Known Issues

+*

+## License

+This project uses the Creative Commons Attribution-ShareAlike 4.0 International Public License.
+For more information see the [license](LICENSE.md) file.

 ## Credits